-Closing provision includes provision for legal cases, additional provision for delay in implementation of resolution plan, provision for other contingencies and provision for COVID-19.
+Closing provision also includes provision for legal cases, additional provision for delay in implementation of resolution plan, provision on AIF investments and provision for other contingencies.

-4.11.
+3.11.
 Small and Micro Enterprises

 Under the Micro, Small and Medium Enterprises Development Act, 2006 which came into force from 2 October, 2006, certain disclosures are required to be made relating to Micro, Small and Medium enterprises.
 Following are the details of delayed payments to MSMED registered vendors.